Optimal transportation of processes with infinite Kantorovich distance. Independence and symmetry: Abstract

 \section{Abstract}

-We consider probability measures on $\mathbb{R}^{\infty}$ and study natural analogs of optimal transportation mappings for the case of infinite Kantorovich distance.
+We consider probability measures on $\mathbb{R}^{\infty}$ and study optimal transportation mappings for the case of infinite Kantorovich distance.
 Our examples include 1) quasi-product measures, 2) measures with certain symmetric properties, in particular, exchangeable and stationary measures.
-It turns out that the existence problem for optimal transportation is closely related to various ergodic properties.
-We prove the existence of optimal transportation for a certain class of stationary Gibbs measures.
-In addition, we establish a variant of the Kantorovich duality for the Monge--Kantorovich problem restricted to the case of measures invariant with respect of actions of compact groups.
+We show in the latter case that existence problem for optimal transportation is closely related to ergodicity of the target measure.
+In particular, we prove existence of the symmetric optimal transportation for a certain class of stationary Gibbs measures.